farina00/tele.lollo/to.and.fro.md

 - I don't share any information with third parties
 - I don't update this policy that often (but, if I do, I will change the date above)

     But, let's be perfectly clear on this: we use GitHub Inc to serve this website and GitHub, Inc. (the provider of Internet hosting for this website) may collect User Personal Information from visitors to this website, including logs of visitor IP addresses, to comply with legal obligations, and to maintain the security and integrity of the Website and the Service.

+## Contributions

+Any kind of contribution is welcome!
+If you have an idea how to improve the project create an issue with a detailed description of your idea.

+Any idea/suggestion is welcome.